Electrical, Electronic, Telecommunications and Plumbing Union: History

 For many years the EETPU owned and operated its own Technical Training Department which was based at Cudham Hall in Kent.
 This received much acclaim and press attention in its day.
+It later evolved into a private company known as Technical Training Solutions.

 In September 1982, Chapple became President of the Trades Union Congress and was succeeded by Eric Hammond in 1984.
 Chapple was elevated to the House of Lords as Lord Chapple of Hoxton in 1985.

 In 1986 the union's members replaced print workers that had been sacked by News International, prompting the Wapping dispute that led to the irrevocable change of Fleet Street.